 Thus, I believe that this is “nothing” but a glorified chocolate/vanilla shake.

 Solimo does little favour to meal replacements, but should not even be considered one.

-Perhaps the foundation of the article is completely wrong, since this reviews are always made from a complete food prespective, aka I judge the products expecting them to be fully fledge meal replacements.
+Perhaps the foundation of the article is completely wrong, since this reviews are always made from a complete food perspective, aka I judge the products expecting them to be fully fledged meal replacements.
 I understand that not all nutritional products needs to be so, and that people are allowed to sell protein shakes, milkshakes or coffee drinks that do not need to be nutritionally balanced or complete.

 Solimo Nutritional Drink falls in that category.
 By no means should be considered a meal replacement, but another drink that you can add to your diet, just like milk (but extremely high in sugars).
 Thus, if you can work out a way to fit within a balanced diet (the same way sport drinks have a niche), by all means consume it.
 I just want to spread the awareness about the content of this drink.